telerik/winforms-docs/gridview/cells/formatting-cells.md

 ## Formatting non-data cells

-The __ViewCellFormatting__ is fired for all cells.
+The __ViewCellFormatting__ event is fired for all cells.
 So if you want to format the grouping row or the header cells, you should use this event.

 ##  Change group and header cells font and removing the default filter operator text.